icolsi47/icolsi47.github.io/registration.md

 Registration fee includes conference kit, lunch and tea coupons.
 Conference Registration fee is obligatory for all participants and should be sent in advance.
 We regret that we will not be able to accept late registrations. **The last date for registration is 22nd October 2025.**

+Registration consists of a two-step process:

+1. Transferring the requisite registration fee to the conference bank account.
+Details below:
 Bank Account Details:
 - Account Name: ICOLSI47
 - A/C no: 44491582229